 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Newlyn School follows the guidance in Annex C of KCSIE (revised September 2021) which outlines the key responsibilities of the DSL.
+Our school follows the guidance in Annex C of KCSIE (revised September 2024) which outlines the key responsibilities of the DSL.
+This includes new duties relating to filtering and monitoring.
+These are outlined within the schools Online Safety Policy.